 Leads may have a second life that will bring you more work down the line, even if it doesn’t initially lead to a job.
 In a recent conversation with a CraftJack member, the topic of cost per lead/job came up when discussing their own success with leads we had been providing them.
 The contractor began talking about his standard procedure with leads he receives and what he does with them after he feels the window for closing a given lead has passed.

 He then creates a calendar reminder to follow up with them sometime down the road.
-In the follow up, he’ll check to sure their needs were met and they are satisfied with the results.
+In the follow-up, he’ll check to make sure their needs were met, and they are satisfied with the results.
 Lastly, he’ll again offer his help in any way possible.

 Putting It in Action

 The contractor gave an example of how he put this into action.
 He had just closed on a job from a lead that he initially did not win, and found a second life by following his procedure.
 The homeowners decided to have him correct the mistakes made by another contractor.
 Months later, they again hired him to do additional work in their home because they liked both the work he had completed and liked the way he did business.
 All-in-all, he generated 2 projects and close to $20,000 in revenue from a single lead.
 This was all because he was courteous and had a strong follow-up process.
 He also understood that just because he was not hired at first, it didn’t mean that he had to give up and not hope for something more in the future.

 Leads seem to have a second life when well nurtured from the start.
 Don’t give up on a lead just because they said “no” to your first call.
 Figure out a method that works for you and run with it.
 Consider the opportunities that may arise by adding all of your leads to an email marketing campaign.
 Follow up and remind them you can provide amazing results for any of their home improvement needs.

 The world is your oyster.
 Now wrestle that pearl out of it!